 After extensive research and analysis, Zippia's data science team found that:

 Whether you're completely new to sales and looking to start a new career, or you want to grow in your current sales role, this five-course career training program from the inbound sales experts at HubSpot can help you reach your career goals.\n\nYou’ll start by learning the basics of sales enablement and how sales and marketing teams can collaborate to create and keep relationships with their targeted buyers.
 You’ll develop data-driven sales goals and influential content to enable you to...

 If you’ve always wanted a rewarding career, the tech sales industry may be the path for you.
 If you’re an ambitious problem-solver who likes to win, you’ll find tech sales not only fulfilling, but lucrative as well.
 As the tech industry continuously introduces innovative services and products, tech sales roles have become more crucial than ever.
 SDRs are in the front lines of the tech biz, connecting with customers and clients, and coming up with the smartest solutions for their problems.
 Sales...

-Some places are better than others when it comes to starting a career as a direct sales representative.
-The best states for people in this position are Maine, Minnesota, Washington, and Oregon.
-Direct sales representatives make the most in Maine with an average salary of $69,856.
-Whereas in Minnesota and Washington, they would average $63,662 and $63,617, respectively.
-While direct sales representatives would only make an average of $60,943 in Oregon, you would still make more there than in the rest of the country.
+Some places are better than others when it comes to starting a career as an outbound sales representative.
+The best states for people in this position are New Jersey, Connecticut, Maine, and Pennsylvania.
+Outbound sales representatives make the most in New Jersey with an average salary of $82,569.
+Whereas in Connecticut and Maine, they would average $79,075 and $75,813, respectively.
+While outbound sales representatives would only make an average of $70,172 in Pennsylvania, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.

 |Rank||Company||Average Salary||Hourly Rate||Job Openings|